joelpeckham/rook/README.md

 npm start
 ````

-Navitage to localhost:5000 in a browser.
+Navigate to localhost:5000 in a browser.